 - For the second one, he just asked about the approach I would follow.
 It was a slight variation of-https://leetcode.com/problems/number-of-islands/

-- Then he gave me two tablets and asked for SQL queries on them.
+- Then he gave me two tables and asked SQL queries on them.
 I first wrote the query using subquery but he asked me to try with another approach and then I used joins.

 - Then he was asked to describe all the types of Joins.